What is external recruitment?

 Step 5.
 Conducting interviews and assessments

-The selected candidates go through a series of interviews and assessments to gauge their suitability for the role.
+The selected candidates go through a series of job interviews and assessments to gauge their suitability for the role.
 This might include behavioral interviews, technical tests, and personality assessments.

 For example, a software company might require coding tests for developer roles alongside traditional interviews to assess both technical skills and cultural fit.